Problem of universals: Quine

 The noted American philosopher W. V. O. Quine addressed the problem of universals throughout his career.
-In his 1947 paper 'On Universals', he writes that the problem of universals is chiefly to be understood as a question of ontology—concerning the existence (or lack thereof) of universals as entities—rather than as a linguistic matter, concerning only our naming of universals.
+In his 1947 paper "On Universals", he writes that the problem of universals is chiefly to be understood as a question of ontology—concerning the existence (or lack thereof) of universals as entities—rather than as a linguistic matter, concerning only our naming of universals.
 He explains the Platonist position as motivated by a belief that our ability to form general conceptions is inexplicable unless universals exist outside of the mind; the nominalist, in contrast, finds that appeal to such entities is "empty verbalism, devoid of explanatory value."
-Quine himself does not propose to resolve this particular debate; what he does say, however, is that certain types of discourse explicitly presuppose universals (viz., propositions that quantify over universals, and which cannot be rephrased to use variables of quantification that refer only to concrete individuals): nominalists must, therefore, give these up.
+Quine himself does not propose to resolve this particular debate; what he does say, however, is that certain types of discourse (viz., propositions that quantify over universals, and which cannot be rephrased to use variables of quantification that refer only to concrete individuals) explicitly presuppose universals: nominalists must, therefore, give these up.
 Quine's approach is therefore something of an epistemological one—i.e., about what can be known—rather than a metaphysical one, i.e. about what is real.